 Mark is planning on completing restoration of the Futuro over time.
 To date the exterior has been refinished and the flat windows that were installed when Mark purchased the Futuro have been replaced with "domed" windows.
 At this time the interior remains empty.

 .
 The relevant question and answer reads as follows:

 "OLIVIER ZAHM - Can you tell us about the '70s bubble house?

 MARK HADDAWY - Matti Suuronen designed the Futuro house in 1968.
 I bought it in a design auction and had it moved to Los Angeles from Colorado.
-I've spent the last four years restoring it."
+I've spent the last four years restoring it.

-" page it became apparent that there is a real liklehood that this Futuro is in fact the one that was in Bailey, Colorado that was sold at auction in 2009.
-Cannot be certain which is why I have left "Bailey" in the "Lost Souls
+" page it became apparent that there is a real possibility that this Futuro is in fact the one that was in Bailey, Colorado that was sold at auction in 2009.
+Cannot be certain which is why we have left "Bailey" in the "Lost Souls

 Original Information 101511

-Nestled in among the million dollar residences in Nichols Canyon, Los Angeles is the Wikipedia - John Lautner designed Willis Harper House and set on the hillside behind the house is a Futuro House.
-The Harper House is one of Lautner's most critically acclaimed residences and has recently been restored to its original condition by the current owner Marc Haddawy after a previous owner had extensively altered the building.
+designed Willis Harpel House and set on the hillside behind the house is a Futuro House.
+The Harpel House is one of Lautner's most critically acclaimed residences and has recently been restored to its original condition by the current owner Mark Haddawy after a previous owner had extensively altered the building.
 Following renovation of the main house Haddawy is now restoring the Futuro.

-I do not know where this Futuro was located before being brought to Nichols canyon but the move is a recent one which can be pinned down to somewhere in a 6 month window in 2009; imagery from 052409 in Google Earth shows that the Futuro was not on site at that time but it can be seen on site in later imagery dated 111409.
+We do not know where this Futuro was located before being brought to Nichols canyon but the move is a recent one which can be pinned down to somewhere in a 6 month window in 2009; imagery from 052409 in Google Earth shows that the Futuro was not on site at that time but it can be seen on site in later imagery dated 111409.

 This photograph by ganejardner

-The original photograph can be seen on Instagram here.
+The original photograph can be seen on Instagram here